If you are diagnosed with

 A diagnosis of testicular cancer means that you will be

-seeing your doctor regularly for years to come, so it's a good idea to develop
+seeing your doctor regularly for years to come.
+It's a good idea to build

 a relationship based on trust and the sharing of information.
 Your doctor may

-give you some advice on changes to make in your life to help treatment be
+give you some advice on changes to make in your life to help treatment succeed.